MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod1_Lab0_VerifyEnvironment.md

 ## Step 1: Power Apps License

 1. Now that you have a working Office 365 tenant, we will add a Power Platform trial license to the tenant.
-Open a new tab and navigate to [https://powerapps.microsoft.com](https://powerapps.microsoft.com/)[.](https://powerapps.microsoft.com/) On this page you will see a **Try free for 30 day** link on the top right.
+Open a new tab and navigate to [https://powerapps.microsoft.com](https://powerapps.microsoft.com/)[.](https://powerapps.microsoft.com/) On this page you will see a **Try for free** link on the top right.
 Select that link and enter the email for the admin account you were provided.
 Select **Start your free trial**.

 2. Enter the password provided.
 If prompted, enter a phone number.
 (It is recommended to keep the location set to United States, and enter `0123456789` for phone number.)